Welcome to Year 4!

-· Homework & Reading Record books Handed in on Monday
+- Homework & Reading Record books handed in on Monday (both classes)

 At this age, we would expect children to be responsible for completing their homework on their own and handing it in.
 Encouraging your children to seek support ahead of any deadlines helps to promote their independence.

-Reading record logs should also be handed in weekly to enable the class teacher to monitor the amount read each week.
+Reading record logs should also be handed in weekly to enable the class teacher to monitor the amount read each week – this should be a minimum of three entries of 10 minutes or above.
 Children are able to complete these themselves with an adult signing to verify each week.

 Hearing children read is still important but you may find your conversations shift to more discussions around the text to ensure they have fully understood what they have read.

 Multiplication Tables Check

 In June of Year 4, the children will sit a government-led times table test.
 The expectation is that they have rapid recall of their times table facts up to 12 x 12.
 The test is computer-based and will allow the children 6 seconds to answer a multiplication question.
 The time limit is to ensure that children are recalling the fact rather than calculating it.
 A strong knowledge of times tables is vital in supporting their maths curriculum within Upper Key Stage 2 and beyond.

 Our biggest trip is the chance for the children to experience a one-night stay away from home with their friends.
 This is a great opportunity for them to develop their own independence.
-This is provisionally booked for May 2022.
+This is booked for May 2024 (Term 5).